Caroline Arnold's Books

 School visits, talks, and teaching

-I visit schools and libraries throughout the U.S. (and occasionally abroad) to talk to children about my books, the process of writing and what it is like to be an author.
-I emphasize that the process I go through when writing and researching a nonfiction book is similar to the process that kids go through when writing a school report.
-I also give talks and workshops for teachers and librarians in which I show ways to use books like mine in the classroom.
-Once a year, usually during winter quarter, I teach a course on writing nonfiction books for children in Los Angeles at UCLA Extension.
+I enjoy doing author visits.
+I do in-person visits to schools and libraries in California and throughout the U.S. (and occasionally abroad) to talk to children about my books, the process of writing and what it is like to be an author and illustrator.
+I emphasize that the process I go through when writing and researching a nonfiction book is similar to the process that kids go through when writing a story or school report.
+I also give talks and workshops for teachers and librarians in which I show ways to use books like mine in the classroom to reinforce reading and for STEM and STEAM activities.

 Contact Information: For more information about my school visits, talks or class, click here: Caroline's email